gkjohnson/three-mesh-bvh/README.md

 `intersectsRange` takes a triangle offset and count representing the number of triangles to be iterated over.
 1 triangle from this range represents 3 values in the geometry's index buffer.
 If this function returns true then traversal is stopped and `intersectsTriangle` is not called if provided.

+> [!NOTE]
-*NOTE The triangle range provided in `intersectsRange` is for the indirect bvh storage buffer if the option has been set so it is necessary to transform to geometry triangle indices using `resolveTriangleIndex`.*
+> The triangle range provided in `intersectsRange` is for the indirect bvh storage buffer if the option has been set so it is necessary to transform to geometry triangle indices using `resolveTriangleIndex`.

 `intersectsTriangle` takes a triangle and the triangle index and returns whether or not the triangle has been intersected.
 If the triangle is reported to be intersected the traversal ends and the `shapecast` function completes.
 If multiple triangles need to be collected or intersected return false here and push results onto an array. `contained` is set to `true` if one of the parent bounds was marked as entirely contained (returned `CONTAINED`) in the `intersectsBoundsFunc` function.